Rules Applicable to International Arbitration Cases

 Independence and Impartiality

-- All arbitrators must be and remain at all times independent and impartial in respect of the parties.
+- At all times, all arbitrators must be and remain independent and impartial.

-- Notwithstanding the provisions in numbers 4 and 5 of this article, no party may establish communication with an arbitrator or a candidate for arbitrator in relation to the case unless the other party or parties are present.
+- Notwithstanding the provisions in numbers 4 and 5 of this Clause (please see below) no party may establish communication with an arbitrator or a candidate for arbitrator in relation to the case unless the other party or parties are present.

-- A party or the representative thereof may contact the candidate of one party for arbitrator for the following purposes:
+- A party or the representative thereof may contact the arbitrator candidate of one party for the following purposes only:

-- To advise the candidate of the general nature of the dispute and of the arbitration procedure; and/or,
+- To advise the candidate on the general nature of the dispute and of the arbitration procedure; and/or,

-- To ask the candidate about his traits, availability, independence in respect of the parties and impartiality in connection with the dispute.
+- To ask the candidate about his/her traits, availability, his/her independence in respect of the parties and impartiality in connection with the dispute.

-- Unless there are any stipulations to the contrary issued by the parties otherwise, any of the parties or the representative thereof may contact the candidate of the other party for arbitrator to receive information on and ask about the traits and suitability of the candidates for chairman of the arbitral tribunal.
+- Unless there are any stipulations to the contrary issued by the parties, none of such parties or the representatives thereof may contact the would-be arbitrator of the other party and aim at receiving information and/or ask about the traits and suitability of the candidates for chairman of the arbitration tribunal.

-- An arbitrator may be recused only if:
+- An arbitrator may be objected/challenged only if:

 - There are circumstances that justifiably put his independence and impartiality in doubt; or

-- The arbitrator does not have the salient traits agreed upon by the parties.
+- The arbitrator does not have the outstanding/remarkable traits agreed upon by the parties.

-- A party may only recuse the arbitrator in whose appointment it has participated for reasons of which it learned after the appointment.
+- A party may only object/challenge the arbitrator in whose appointment he/she has participated due to valid reasons he/she has learned about after the appointment.

-- When an arbitration agreement provides that a conciliator or mediator must be appointed and the conciliator or mediator must also subsequently act as arbitrator should the conciliation or mediation fail, a party may not oppose the appointment of the conciliator or mediator to the position of arbitrator based solely on the fact that he was a conciliator or mediator in all or certain matters heard in the arbitration.
+- When an arbitration agreement specifies that a conciliator or mediator must be appointed and such official must also subsequently act as arbitrator in the event the cociliation or mediation fails; a party may not oppose the appointment of the conciliator or mediator to the position of arbitrator based solely on the fact that he/she was a conciliator or mediator in all or certain matters heard in the arbitration proceedings.

-- If a person appointed as conciliator or mediator in accordance with the arbitration agreement later refuses to act as arbitrator, the person who is appointed arbitrator in his stead will not first have to act as a conciliator or mediator.
+- If a person appointed as conciliator or mediator in accordance with the arbitration agreement thereafter refuses to act as arbitrator, the person who is appointed arbitrator in his/her stead will not be required to perform first as a conciliator or mediator.

-- The party who attempts to recuse an arbitrator should send a written communication to the CAM Santiago explaining the reasons for the recusal within 15 days following the date when it learned of his appointment or of the circumstances indicated in article 12 above.
+- The party who attempts to challenge an arbitrator should send a written communication to the CAM Santiago explaining the reasons for the objection within 15 days following the date when he/she learned of his/her appointment or elaborating on the circumstances indicated in Clause 12 above.

-- Upon receipt of the request for recusal, the CAM Santiago will notify such a request to the other party or parties and to the members of the arbitral tribunal.
+- Upon receipt of the request for objection/challenge the CAM Santiago will notify such a request to the other party or parties and to the members of the arbitration tribunal.

-- If the other party or parties state their consent regarding the recusal submitted by a party, the arbitrator recused shall resign.
-Failing agreement among the parties as to the recusal, the recused arbitrator may resign in its own initiative.
-The resignation of the arbitrator from his position will not imply acceptance of the reasons for the recusal.
+- If the other party or parties state its/their consent regarding the objection/challenge submitted by a party, the challenged arbitrator shall resign.
+In the absence of an agreement among the parties as to the objection/challenge, the objected arbitrator may resign on his/her own initiative.
+The resignation of the arbitrator from his/her position will not imply acceptance of the reasons for the objection/challenge.

-- Unless the arbitrator recused resigns from his position or the other party accepts the recusal, the CAM Santiago shall decide on such recusal without having to state the reason for the same.
+- Unless the challenged arbitrator resigns from his/her position or the other party accepts the objection the CAM Santiago shall decide on such objection without having to state the reason for it.

-- The function of arbitrator shall terminate if:
+- The function of an arbitrator shall terminate if:

-- The arbitrator becomes incapacitated de jure or de facto to perform his functions of arbitrator or for any other reason does not perform such functions in a reasonable period of time and officially resigns or the parties jointly decide upon such termination.
-Failing agreement among the parties on those facts, any of the parties may request that the CAM Santiago declare the termination of the functions of the arbitrator after a hearing thereof;
+- The arbitrator becomes incapacitated de jure or de facto to perform his/her functions of arbitrator or because of any other valid reason does not perform such functions in a reasonable period of time and/or officially resigns or whenever the parties jointly decide upon such termination.
+In the absence of an agreement between the parties on those facts, any of the parties may request the CAM Santiago to declare the termination of the functions of the arbitrator after the relevant hearing has taken place.

-- The request for recusal is accepted in the terms of article 12 of these Rules;
+- The request for challenge/objection must be accepted as per the terms of Clause 12 of these Rules;

 - The arbitrator resigns for any reason; or,

-- The parties consider his functions terminated by mutual written consent.
+- The parties consider his/her functions terminated by mutual written consent.

-- Whenever an arbitrator resigns or a party who has appointed or accepted the appointment thereof states his consent to termination of his functions as arbitrator in accordance with number 1 letter a. above or article 13 above, the arbitrator shall not be deemed to have accepted the applicability of the reasons indicated in number 1 letter a. above or in article 12 of these Rules.
+- Whenever an arbitrator resigns or a party who has appointed or accepted the appointment thereof states his consent for the termination of his/her functions as arbitrator in line with foregoing Clauses 1 letter a. and/or 13, the arbitrator shall not be deemed to have accepted the applicability of the reasons indicated in Clauses 1 letter a. or 12 of these Rules.

-- If an arbitrator in an arbitral tribunal comprised of three arbitrators refuses to participate in the arbitration even though his termination has not been formally decreed, the other members of the arbitral tribunal may continue with the arbitration procedure.
-Any decision, procedural order or award will be fully valid should the two arbitrators decide to continue with the arbitration procedure.
+- If an arbitration tribunal comprised of three arbitrators refuses to participate in the arbitration even though his/her termination has not been formally decreed, the other members of the arbitration tribunal may continue with the arbitration procedure.
+Any decision, procedural order or verdict will be fully valid should the other two arbitrators decide to continue with the arbitration process.

-- The two arbitrators remaining in office should take into consideration the stage of the arbitration procedure when deciding whether or not to continue with such procedure, the reasons for which the third arbitrator refuses to participate or other relevant aspects.
+- The two remaining arbitrators in office should bear in mind the stage of the arbitration process when deciding whether or not to continue with such procedure, the reasons for which the third arbitrator refuses to participate and/or other relevant aspects.

-- If the two arbitrators decide not to continue with the arbitration procedure unless the third arbitrator participates, the CAM Santiago shall consider the functions of the third arbitrator terminated and appoint a substitute in the terms set down in these Rules.
+- If the two arbitrators decide not to continue with the arbitration process unless the third arbitrator participates, the CAM Santiago shall consider the functions of the third arbitrator terminated and appoint a substitute as per the terms set down in these Rules.

 Substitution of an Arbitrator

-- When an arbitrator leaves office by virtue of articles 12 or 14 of these Rules or resigns for any other reason or is removed by agreement of the parties or the term of office thereof expires for any other reason, a substitute arbitrator shall be appointed according to these Rules applicable to the appointment of the arbitrator being substituted unless the CAM Santiago decides, at its exclusive discretion, that another procedure would be more appropriate or expeditious.
+- When an arbitrator leaves office due to the stipulations of Clauses 12 or 14 of these Rules or resigns for any other reason or is removed by agreement of the parties or the term of office thereof expires for any other reason; a substitute arbitrator shall be appointed in line with these Rules.
+All this unless the CAM Santiago decides, at its exclusive discretion, that another procedure would appear to be more appropriate or swifter.

-- Save agreement of the parties otherwise, when an arbitrator has been substituted, the arbitral tribunal shall determine whether one or more hearings held prior to the relevant substitution must be repeated.
+- Unless there is an agreement of the parties to the contrary when an arbitrator has been substituted, the arbitration tribunal shall determine whether one or more hearings held prior to the relevant substitution must be repeated.

-- A change in the composition of the arbitral tribunal does not invalidate by that mere fact the resolutions rendered by the arbitral tribunal prior to the substitution of an arbitrator.
+- A change in the composition of the arbitration tribunal will not be invalidated by the mere fact the resolutions were issued by the arbitral tribunal prior to the substitution of an arbitrator.

-- The arbitral tribunal has the authority to decide on its own competence, even regarding the motions of existence or validity of the arbitration agreement.
+- The arbitration tribunal has the authority to decide on its own competence, even regarding the motions of existence or validity of the arbitration agreement.
 For these purposes:

-- An arbitration clause that forms part of a contract will be deemed an agreement independent of the other stipulations in the contract; and,
+- An arbitration clause encompassed in a Contract will be deemed as an agreement irrespective of the other Contract stipulations and,

-- The decision of the arbitral tribunal that the contract is null or void does not entail, ipso jure, the nullity or invalidity of the arbitration clause.
+- The decision of the arbitration tribunal stating the Contract is null or void does not entail, ipso jure, the nullity or invalidity of the arbitration clause.

-- The motion for incompetence of the arbitral tribunal should be entered no later than the moment when the answer of the claim is submitted or, with respect to a counterclaim, the answering statement to that counterclaim.
-However, the parties will not be unable to enter this motion because they have appointed an arbitrator or participated in the appointment thereof.
+- The motion for incompetence of the arbitration tribunal should be submitted no later than the moment when the answer of the claim is submitted or, with respect to a counterclaim, the answering statement to such counterclaim.
+However, the parties will not be able to enter this motion because they have appointed an arbitrator or participated in the appointment thereof.

-- The motion based on the arbitral tribunal having exceeded its mandate should be entered as soon as the matter in which it allegedly exceeded its mandate arises during the arbitration proceedings.
+- The motion based on the arbitration tribunal having exceeded its mandate should be entered as soon as the matter on which it allegedly exceeded its mandate arises during the arbitration process.

-- The arbitral tribunal may, in any of the cases mentioned in numbers 2 or 3 of this article, admit a motion for consideration submitted at a later date if it considers the delay to be justified.
+- The arbitration tribunal may, in any of the cases mentioned in numbers 2 or 3 of this Clause, admit a motion for consideration submitted at a later date if it reckons the delay to be justified.

-- The arbitral tribunal may decide, as a prior matter, on the motions indicated in numbers 2 and 3 of this article by means of an interlocutory award or in the final award.
+- The arbitration tribunal may decide, as a prior matter, on the motions indicated in numbers 2 and 3 of this Clause by means of an interlocutory verdict or in the final verdict.

-- Save agreement of the parties otherwise, the arbitral tribunal may, at the petition of any of the parties, order cautionary or provisional measures it deems suitable against any of the parties regarding the objective of the litigation.
+- Unless there is an agreement of the parties to the contrary, the arbitration tribunal, upon request from any of the parties, may order cautionary or provisional safeguards it deems suitable against any of the parties regarding the objective of the litigation.

-- Such measures may be stipulated in a provisional award.
-The arbitral tribunal may demand a guarantee of the petitioner in order to ensure redress for eventual damages that may be caused to the party affected by the measure that has been granted.
+- Such measures may be stipulated in a provisional verdict.
+The arbitration tribunal may demand a guarantee of the petitioner in order to ensure redress for eventual damages which may be caused to the party affected by the measure which has been granted.

-- The parties may request the competent judicial authority for the adoption of provisional or cautionary measures.
-The petition by a party to a judicial authority seeking such measures or the enforcement of similar measures ordered by an arbitral tribunal does not breach the arbitration agreement nor may be it interpreted as a waiver of that agreement nor will it affect the powers of the arbitral tribunal in such regard.
-Any petition or order in this regard shall be communicated by the petitioner to the arbitral tribunal as soon as possible.
+- The parties may request the competent judicial authority the adoption of provisional or cautionary safeguards.
+The petition by a party to a judicial authority seeking such safeguards or the enforcement of similar precautions ordered by an arbitration tribunal does not breach the arbitration agreement nor will be it interpreted as a waiver of such agreement nor will it affect the powers of the arbitral tribunal in such regard.
+Any petition or order to this effect will be communicated by the petitioner to the arbitration tribunal as soon as possible.

-- The parties may be represented or advised during the arbitration procedure by persons of their choice, without any restriction on nationality or professional title.
+- The parties may be represented or advised during the arbitration procedure by persons of their own choice, without any restriction on nationality or professional credentials.